Home | Frequenty Asked Questions

 Q: What is the application for a gauge cleaned for O2 service?

 A: Cleaning for Oxygen (O2) service is performed on gauges that are used on oxygen service or oxidizing media applications.
 The cleaning removes all hydrocarbons (oil and grease are common hydrocarbons) that can react violently, resulting in explosions, fire, and injury to personnel and property.
 Gauges cleaned for Oxygen service can be used in any application that requires the cleanliness level associated with oxygen cleaned gauge.
-Glycerine filled gauges cannot be used on oxygen systems or on other oxidizing media.
+Glycerin filled gauges cannot be used on oxygen systems or on other oxidizing media.

 Q: What fill fluids options are available, and in what applications would each be used?